-With the Husky 22 inch Rolling Tote Pro, three wheels, a handle, and the many pockets, clips and compartments, you not only get tool storage but mobility as well.
-Furthermore, the main compartment and pockets behind the main zipper is water resistant.
-This protects your valuables from dust and moisture while on the jobsite.
+With the Husky 22 inch Rolling Tote Pro, three wheels, a handle, and the many pockets, clips, and compartments, you not only get tool storage but mobility as well.
+Furthermore, the main compartment and pockets behind the main zipper are water resistant.
+This protects your valuables from dust and moisture while on the job site.
 Also, the Husky rolling tote is made from 1680 denier ballistic nylon, protecting from flying shrapnel and abrasions.

 Husky 22 Inch Rolling Tote Pro Features